Montaukett: 20th century

-Current Status
+Current status

 Currently, there is no state or federally recognized Montauk tribe.
 The Montauk Indian Nation and the Montaukett Tribe of Long Island, both unrecognized tribes, submitted letters of intent to petition for federal recognition in the 1990s; however, neither has followed through with submitting a petition.
 Assemblyman Fred Thiele Jr. has introduced legislation to restore state recognition of the Montaukett Indian Nation in 2013, 2017, 2018, and 2019, but Governor Andrew M. Cuomo vetoed these bills, "arguing that a tribe must follow a prescribed federal administrative process to obtain recognition rather than achieve it through setting up a costly duplicated process at the state level."
-The last 2019–20 bill, sponsored by Sen. Kenneth LaValle died after being referred to state senate investigations and government operations.
+The last 2019–20 bill, sponsored by Senator Kenneth LaValle died after being referred to state senate investigations and government operations.

 Throughout all of this the Montaukett stay strong and continue to petition for federal recognition and the return of their ancestral lands.
 Today, the Montauk Tribe of Indians is trying to reverse of the 1910 Blackmar decision, as well as revitalizing of the Montauk language and culture.